 Meanwhile, a familiar pattern is unfolding for the most important piece of labor legislation in decades — the Employee Free Choice Act — which would go a long way toward protecting the rights of workers to form unions.
-Obama says he supports EFCA.
-But there are no signs that he’ll go all-out for its passage.
+Obama claimed to support EFCA but he refused to try to encourage its passage.

 We need a Green New Deal.

 It won’t happen without a lot more effective grassroots coalitions — strong and sustained enough to change power relations for the long haul.
 But acculturation in the USA often encourages us to think along the lines of solo acts.